freebsd/pkg/README.md

 	# pkg backup -d /path/to/pkgng-backup.dump

-The above command will dump the local package database in the /path/to/pkgng-backup.dump file and compress it.
+The above command will create /path/to/pkgng-backup.dump.txz: a tar archive xz compressed containing the dump of the local database.

 For more information on backing up your local package database, please refer to pkg-backup(1)